 Shoghi Effendi used to drink plain water as if it were an elixir, saying it was the best drink in the world.
 Not only is water the best drink in the world, it is one of the most precious things on the planet, as one gradually comes to understand through travelling in barren and arid lands.

-Imported bottled waters are always expensive, wherever they are found, and drinks like the prepared colas and lemonades—“pop”, in other words—even if they are put up (as many are) by reliable big factories, are not as good for one’s health as plain water because of the sweetening, sugar or artificial sweetening, or, what is even more dangerous, analyne dyes as colouring, which are added.
+Imported bottled waters are always expensive, wherever they are found, and drinks like the prepared colas and lemonades—“pop”, in other words—even if they are put up (as many are) by reliable big factories, are not as good for ones health as plain water because of the sweetening, sugar or artificial sweetening, or, what is even more dangerous, analyne dyes as colouring, which are added.
 However, it is often not only impossible to avoid taking them when travelling but safer to do so where the ordinary water is in question; one should at least make sure, however, they came from a proper national factory and are not locally made.

 There is one other kind of water which is delicious, very good for the health and absolutely safe, and that is coconut water, the juice inside coconuts; before they are ripe there is more water than when all the flesh has grown and the water space has thus become much smaller.
 It is remarkable how little they are used by native people or by pioneers even when the trees are full of them!
 Oranges and grapefruit, if obtainable, are also a safe drink but one must be sure the juice is obtained after washing and drying the fruit first.